-During iterative workflow design and development, by mutiple parties, it is important to ensure that:
+During iterative workflow design and development, by multiple parties, it is important to ensure that:

 Flowset contains features to address both of these, respectively :